mikl0s/dns.services/docs/pypi-setup.md

    - This will prompt for your PyPI username and password
    - After successful upload, you'll be the package owner

-3. Configure GitHub Actions Publishing:
+3. Configure PyPI Trusted Publishing:
    - Go to PyPI project settings: https://pypi.org/manage/project/dns.services/settings/
    - Under "Publishing", click "Add pending publisher"
    - Fill out these exact fields: